IDMNYU/DM2173-Motion-Graphics-Studio-SP17/projects_overeffects.md

 * Consider the limitations of using given/effects, the value of combining several effects, and the process of indulging in the program’s capabilities by deliberately overusing effects.
 * **Alter the sound using After Effects’ audio effects**

-**Overeffects: Place Redux** 15 seconds
+**Overeffects: Place Redux** each video will be 15 seconds
-* Iterate the previous assignment to use effects purposefully and strategically.
+* Iterate the previous assignment to be deliberate in your effects and transitions.
+15 seconds.
+* Iterate the previous assignment to have more scenes (changes) and transitions.
+Experiment with the image, effects, and sound more.
+15 seconds.
+* The two videos should be opposites.
+One should be thoughtful and the other wild, crazy, wacky, and experimental.

 ---